 Small Business Disruption

-While beneficial for some, megastores may pose challenges to small retailers who cannot match prices or SKU variety.
-Balancing competition and collaboration is key for long-term success.
+While beneficial for some, Costco Rival megastores may pose challenges to small retailers who cannot match their prices or SKU variety.
+Balancing competition and collaboration is key for long-term success, as these new entrants reshape the retail landscape and influence consumer expectations.

 Challenges and Risks for New Megastores